 1994 saw the first charity event, a car show benefiting the Children’s Habilitation Center.

-The August 1995 Roundup announced “WE GOT IT !, now what are we going to do with it?” in reference to the 1997 Porsche Parade.
+The August 1995 Roundup announced, “WE GOT IT! now what are we going to do with it?” in reference to the 1997 Porsche Parade.
 The event was to be co-hosted by Longhorn and Costal bend Regions.
 Laura Olsen from Costal Bend, a past Zone 5 Representative, was the event chairperson along with 25 committee chairs from both regions.
-There was also lots of help from a number of Maverick Regions members who drove numerous 500 mile round trips from the Dallas area over the next two years for the planning sessions.
+There was also lots of help from several Maverick Regions members who drove numerous 500-mile round trips from the Dallas area over the next two years for the planning sessions.

 The rest of the nineties continued with Fiesta Challenge, Auto crosses, Hill Country drives, and monthly dinner meetings.

 2002 brought a new club logo.
 Porsche began cracking down on their trademarks and since our original logo included a stylized Porsche crest it was decided to create a new one.
 Longhorn member Troy Demel did the design.
-The Bandera Runs, a more “spirited drive” than our usual tours began in 2002 and continued for a number of years.
+The Bandera Runs, a more “spirited drive” than our usual tours began in 2002 and continued for several years.

 2002 was the clubs 40th anniversary.
 The annual Christmas party also served as the anniversary event.
 Guests included the Zone five representative, Jan Mayo as well as the PCA National President Bob Miller.

 2003 saw an overnight trip to Big Bend, and the constant search for a local site for autocrosses.
 Parking lots are getting harder to find, and expensive to rent.
-The clubs main events were now tours and social.
-Of course we still had Fiesta Challenge, but without the autocross.
+The club’s main events were now touring and social.
+Of course, we still had Fiesta Challenge, but without the autocross.

 The year ended with a very cold night drive to Marble Falls and Johnson City for their annual Christmas lights displays.

-In 2005 the monthly “Meet & Eat” series of drives to restaurants was started.
+In 2005 Jim Basey organized the first or the monthly “Meet & Eat” series of drives to restaurants.
 These were anywhere from the Gulf Coast to the Hill Country.

 2006 saw tours to the Gulf Coast and Hill Country, a Tech Session at Jones’s Autowerks, more Meet & Eat drives, but still no affordable Autocross site.
 Members were driving to other Regions for DE’s.